michijs/michijs/README.md

 ```
 This approach brings two major issues:
 - Any update on the store will trigger an update on a component even if the property that changed store has no relation to the component.
 Every tag / attribute / etc will need to be checked for changes in every rerender.
-- There is now way to set static properties in a dinamic environment.
+- There is now way to set static properties in a dynamic environment.
 Take this React example:
 ```tsx
 const [value, setValue] = useState(0);
 <input type="number" value={value} onChange={(e) => setValue(e.target.value)}>